Captainlonate/thiefsgambit/README.md

 # Thief's Gambit

-`(WIP - Just started - Not much to see yet)`
+`(WIP - Still adding features and graphics.
+I need a couple more weeks.)`

 ## Description

-A pirate themed slots game.
+A pirate themed, casino slots game.

 One big part that I haven't implemented yet is the "Cheat" mechanic (as any pirate would do).

+Motivation: _After EA games bought POGO, they rewrote their slots game to rely on real-money gems.
+Then, they rewrote their 20 year old algorithm to make the user deliberately lose so they have to buy more gems, or wait 6 hours for 10 more spins.
+When finished, my slots game will be free, with just as compelling gameplay.
+While POGO is turning away their loyal customers of 20+ years, I'll be welcoming them with free, fun gameplay._

+## Navigate this repo

+- /server: `Server Side Code`
+  - /server/go: `The primary golang API of the game`.
+    - User game data, game spins, game logic, login, signup, JWT's, Database ORM
+  - /server/node: `The NodeJS, Express, SocketIO server that manages chat messages`
+    - New messages, get messages for a chat room
+- /graphics: `The art files`
+  - All of the art files that I made by hand (In Blender and Krita)
+- /client: `Javscript Code`
+  - /client/src/
+    - The ReactJS app of the website
+  - /client/src/SlotsGame
+    - Contains the actual game logic

 ## Technical

 - Server
+  - Game Logic API
-  - The API is written in Golang, uses the Fiber framework (which is super similar to express), and GORM (Go ORM for working with relational databases).
+    - The Primary API is written in Golang, uses the Fiber V2 framework (which is super similar to express), and GORM (Go ORM for working with relational databases).
-  - The Database is Postgres running within a docker container, on a amazon linux server
+    - The Postgres database running within a docker container, on a amazon linux server
     - The API creates and hands out JWT's to authenticated users.
-The JWT is stored in an HTTPOnly cookie (so it cannot be accessed by any javascript).
+The JWT is stored in an HTTPOnly cookie.
+  - Chat Message API
+    - There is a secondary NodeJS Express/SocketIO Api that handles live chat messages.
 - Client
   - The client application is React (create-react-app)
-  - Rather than build every piece from scratch as I usually do, I used PIXI.js to "help" (wasn't any easier) with rendering sprites and loading assets.
+  - Rather than build every piece from scratch as I usually do, I used PIXI.js to "help" (wasn't any easier) with rendering sprites and loading game assets.
-  - The client code was written in Typescript

 - Flow of data
   - Client logs in, receives a JWT, passes the JWT on all future requests